-These six Representations were filed on 25.10.2022 individually under Regulation 19.1 of the Maharashtra Electricity Regulatory Commission (Consumer Grievance Redressal Forum & Electricity Ombudsman) Regulations, 2020 (CGRF & EO Regulations 2020) against the Common Order dated 18th August 2022 passed by the Consumer Grievance Redressal Forum, MSEDCL, Kolhapur Zone (the Forum).
+These six Representations were filed on 24th August 2022 individually under Regulation 19.1 of the Maharashtra Electricity Regulatory Commission (Consumer Grievance Redressal Forum & Electricity Ombudsman) Regulations, 2020 (CGRF & EO Regulations 2020) against the Common Order dated 17th June 2022 passed by the Consumer Grievance Redressal Forum, MSEDCL, Kolhapur Zone (the Forum).

-- 2. The Forum, by its Common Order dated 18th August 2022 has rejected these grievance applications in Case No. 19 of 2020.
-Aggrieved by the order dated 18th August 2022 of the Forum, the Appellants have filed these representations.
+- 2. The Forum, by its Common Order dated 17th June 2022 has rejected these grievance applications in Case No. 11 of 2020. - 3.
+The subject is common in nature; hence, all these three representations are clubbed together for the purpose of the common order. - 4.
+Aggrieved by the order dated 17th June 2022 of the Forum, the Appellants have filed these representations.
 The physical hearing was held on 13th March 2023.
 Both the parties were heard at length.
-The subject is common in nature; hence, all these representations are clubbed together for the purpose of the common order. - 3.
-The written submissions and arguments of the Appellants are stated in brief as below: - (i) The Appellants are LT-V A-II Industrial -Power loom Consumers of the Respondent from 08.01.2018 having Sanctioned Load, Contract Demand activity are as below:-
+The written submissions and arguments of the Appellants are stated in brief as below: - (i) The Appellants are LT-V A-II Industrial -Power loom Consumers of the Respondent from 23.02.2017 having Sanctioned Load, Contract Demand activity as below: -